 ECUO is a regional organization, encompassing 15 countries, consortiums, and networks of associations.
-When the organization first started, it did not have the experience of a regional organization, as members, who had extensive experience at national level, had difficulties applying the mechanisms they had acquired at the national level to the regional level.
-Naturally, each country is unique and with its own features and specificalities; nonetheless, the healthcare systems have many similarities due to its common past.
+When the organization first started, it did not have the experience of a regional organization, as members, who had extensive experience at national level, had difficulties applying the mechanisms they had acquired at the national level to the regional level.22 Naturally, each country is unique and with its own features and specificalities; nonetheless, the healthcare systems have many similarities due to its common past.
 Political tensions and rising and existing conflicts within the countries can also hinder the broad advocacy work that ECUO conducts.
 However, what unites ECUO, in spite of different political attitudes and situations between countries, is that it manages to build and coordinate effective relationships between member countries, which is very encouraging for country teams.
-Friendships, amiable relations, and joint goals stand behind the unity of ECUO members.
+Friendships, amiable relations, and joint goals stand behind the unity of ECUO members23.

 Inclusion and diversity is about working together at ECUO.
 Group consciousness contributes to the effective work of the organization.
 Obviously, there have been many times when it is becoming difficult to hear each other and find mutual solutions.
 The diverse, unique expertise and backgrounds of the people helps function ECUO's operations smoothly.
-The work that ECUO provides to various communities does not feel like intensive labor, but its underlying mission and values reflect the soul of the organization, which makes communication within the organization easier.
+The work that ECUO provides to various communities does not feel like intensive labor, but its underlying mission and values reflect the soul of the organization, which makes communication within the organization easier24.
+ECUO succeeds in creating a positive work culture, which is essential in developing employees' satisfaction.
+Devotion towards the work, ECUO's mission, and positive and healthy relations are constantly mentioned by its employees.
+In fact, despite the organization growth and development, ECUO still maintain sincere relations with its human resources and employees' satisfaction remains the top priority for the organization, as ECUO works for the people25.

-&lt;sup>22 Interview with Nataliya Leonchuk, conducted on 28 March, 2018 in Kyiv
+22 Interview with Nataliya Leonchuk, conducted on 28 March, 2018 in Kyiv

-&lt;sup>23 Interview with Nofal Sharifov, conducted on 29 March 2018 in Kyiv
+23 Interview with Nofal Sharifov, conducted on 29 March 2018 in Kyiv